Iyohasylvester/darey.io-projects/project2.md

 ![image](https://github.com/Iyohasylvester/darey.io-projects/assets/133134564/ae96f69c-f9ab-461b-bae6-6400ce4c6baf)

-Testing if the new user has the proper permissions by logging in to the MySQL console again using the custom user credentials: `mysql -u example_user -p
+Testing if the new user has the proper permissions by logging in to the MySQL console again using the custom user credentials:
+`mysql -u example_user -p`

-To see the database created: mysql> SHOW DATABASES;` mysql> ` SHOW DATABASES;`
+To see the database created:
+mysql> ` SHOW DATABASES;`